 You are going to discover that there is a very broad marketplace filled with different levels of turntables and record players at nearly every price point and for every purpose, and unless you want to spend thousands and thousands of dollars on a piece of equipment that you may never use – or use very sparingly – it’s probably a good idea to understand what you want exactly.

-Are you going to go with a brand-new turntable or a vintage one?
+Are you going to go with a modern looking turntable or a vintage one?

-New turntables are absolutely incredible as for the the quality and consistency of the built and the performance they are capable of producing, but it’s hard to beat playing your favorite collectible records on a turntable that looks like if it came out around the same time that you were born.
-Luckily, if you’re also a fan of vintage record players, you don’t necessarily need to buy an old record player, you can also go for a new one, with modern technology inside, that looks old school.
+Pretty much all modern turntables are absolutely incredible as for the the quality and consistency of the built and the performance they are capable of producing.
+To my mind it’s hard to beat playing your favorite collectible records on a turntable that looks like if it came out around the same time that you were born.
+Luckily, if you’re a fan of vintage record players, you don’t necessarily need to buy an old record player, you can also go for a new one, with modern technology inside, that looks old school.

 What kind of budget are you looking at?

 Speaking of price points, you are going to find that there are vinyl record player options available at just about every single imaginable price point – right down to $20 or $30 and all way up to $30,000 or more.
 There are record players for sale for everyone, no matter how much you can spend on it.